Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 Ultraperipheral collisions (UPCs) of nuclei, where the impact parameter is larger than the sum of the nuclear radii, provide an extremely clean environment to study various photon-induced processes~\cite{Baltz:2007kq}.
 For the case of lead-lead (\PbPb) UPCs, the production cross section for two-photon fusion processes is enhanced by a factor of about $Z^4$ (where $Z=82$ is the Pb charge number), relative to proton-proton collisions.
 The possibility of observing photon-induced \PGt lepton production in UPC events at a heavy ion collider was considered well before the LHC era~\cite{delAguila:1991rm}.
 Recently, theoretical studies~\cite{Beresford:2019gww,Dyndal:2020yen} have proposed that kinematic properties of \PGt lepton pairs produced in heavy ion UPCs at the LHC can be used to constrain the electromagnetic couplings of the \PGt lepton.
 These constraints allow for fundamental tests of quantum electrodynamics (QED) and for probing beyond the standard model (BSM) physics.

-A contributing factor in the coupling of leptons (\Pell) to photons (\PGg) is the anomalous magnetic moment $a_{\Pell} = (g-2)_{\Pell} / 2$, with the gyromagnetic ratio $g$ being the proportionality constant that relates the magnetic moment to the spin of the lepton.
+A contributing factor in the coupling of the lepton (\Pell) to the photon (\PGg) is the anomalous magnetic moment $a_{\Pell} = (g-2)_{\Pell} / 2$, with the $g$-factor being the proportionality constant that relates the magnetic moment to the spin of the lepton.
 With 12 significant digits, the electron anomalous magnetic moment $a_{\Pe}$ is among the most precisely measured quantities~\cite{Parker:2018vye}, and differs from the standard model (SM) expectation by either $-2.4$ or $+1.6$ standard deviations~\cite{Parker:2018vye,Morel:2020dww}, depending on the input value of the fine structure constant, $\alpha_\text{QED}$.
 The value of $a_{\PGm}$ has been measured to 9 significant figures~\cite{Muong-2:2021ojo}.
 It shows a tension of $+4.2$ standard deviations with respect to SM predictions~\cite{Aoyama:2020ynm}, although a calculation with a modified hadronic contribution~\cite{Muong-2:lattice} reduces the discrepancy between data and theory by a factor of more than 2, albeit with an uncertainty that is about 20\% larger.
-While the predicted \atau value is $0.00117721\,(5)$~\cite{Passera:2006gc,Eidelman:2007sb}, its currently best measured value is $-0.018\,(17)$, at a 68\% confidence level, from the DELPHI Collaboration~\cite{DELPHI:2003nah}.
-This primarily results from the short \PGt lepton lifetime, which is of the order of $10^{-13}\unit{s}$, such that \PGt leptons cannot be stored long enough to measure their \atau-dependent precession in a magnetic field.
-A more precise \atau determination will facilitate tighter constraints on BSM physics searches~\cite{Crivellin:2021spu,Crivellin:2021rbq}, and might be particularly important considering the tensions observed in semi-leptonic decays of b hadrons~\cite{Lees:2012xj,Lees:2013uzd,Huschle:2015rga,Sato:2016svk,Hirose:2016wfn,Hirose:2017dxl, Belle:2019rba,Aaij:2015yra,Aaij:2017uff,Aaij:2017tyk,Wehle:2016yoi,Aaij:2013qta,Aaij:2014pli,Aaij:2014ora,Aaij:2015oid,Aaij:2015esa,Aaij:2017vbb,Aaij:2019wad,LHCb:2021trn}.
-This motivates employing novel experimental approaches at the LHC.
+While the predicted value of \atau is $0.00117721\,(5)$~\cite{Passera:2006gc,Eidelman:2007sb}, with the number in parentheses denoting the uncertainty in the least significant figure, its best measured value is $-0.018\pm0.017$ from the DELPHI Collaboration~\cite{DELPHI:2003nah} (other existing limits on \atau can be found in Ref.~\cite{ParticleDataGroup:2020ssz}).
+The larger uncertainty in \atau compared to $a_{\PGm}$ and $a_{\Pe}$ measurements primarily results from the short \PGt lepton lifetime, which is of the order of $10^{-13}\unit{s}$, such that \PGt leptons cannot be stored long enough to measure their \atau-dependent precession in a magnetic field.
+A more precise \atau determination would facilitate tighter constraints on BSM physics models~\cite{Crivellin:2021spu,Crivellin:2021rbq}, in which additional particles with mass $M$ contribute with terms typically proportional to $(m_\ell/M)^2$.
+This motivates employing novel experimental approaches for measuring \atau at current and potential future colliders, as undertaken in this Letter and in a recent measurement by the ATLAS Collaboration~\cite{ATLAS:2022ryk}.